What I learned from Harrison Owen, creator of Open Space Technology

 These were my first deep lessons from living with Open Space.
 I think

-somewhere about this time, I began to realize that self-organization and
+somewhere about this time, I began to realize that

 spirit — the two ways I talked about OS — described the same phenomenon in different language.